 The Retweet: I’ll be honest, I love it if someone retweets me.
 It’s like a virtual way of someone laughing at your joke or saying they agree with what you’re saying.
 I like to retweet people too for that reason, it’s a way for me to say ‘look how funny this person I follow is, you should follow them too’ or ‘this verbalised exactly how I feel about X, Y or Z’.
 Too many retweets can be annoying though, so i try not to do it too often.
 There’s a theory I’ve heard that people who retweet praise or a celeb tweet (see below) are arrogant or attention seeking.
 I see the point, but come on, we’re on twitter, if you really were that private a person and all demure, you wouldn’t be on there.
 Twitter is the home of self indulgence, if someone’s praised you I don’t see any harm in retweeting it if you’re chuffed about it!

 The Favourite: A Favourite is a smaller version of a retweet and i’m not a massive fan.
 I guess it’s for when you like something but not enough to bestow it on to your own followers.
-I’ve noticed it’s a way of people saying ‘I’ve seen your tweet, i agree, but i’m not responding’ it’s quite pointless in my eyes.
+I’ve noticed it’s a way of people saying ‘I’ve seen your tweet, i agree, I shan’t be responding further’ it’s quite pointless in my eyes.

 The Hashtag: I use hashtags on a regular basis particularly for my #lyricoftheday which is try and tweet everyday and pick a lyric that will denote how I may be feeling that day or dedicated to someone if it’s their birthday or whatever.
 I also love a comedy hashtag, or when hastags go wrong (for a brilliant example of this google #susanalbumparty)